aselvaveltcs/Dynatrace-Akana-Monitor-V2/README.md

 This plugin has 4 compulsory and 1 optional input parameter:

 ## Compulsory Parameters
-1. HTTP / HTTPS (defaults to HTTP): Use this to select the protocol with which you'll query Akana.
+1. HTTP / HTTPS (defaults to HTTPS): Use this to select the protocol with which you'll query Akana.
 2. Akana Environment: This is usually in the form someid.mydomain.com (eg. `api.mysite.com`)
 2. Username: This is your Akana username (usually an email address).
 3. Password: This is your Akana password.
+4. Environment: This relates to the Akana Environment.
+Defaults to "Production".
+5.

 ## Optional Parameters
 1. Ignore List: This is a newline separated list of API Version IDs that the plugin should ignore (ie. do _not_ pull the stats for these endpoints).